garciart/flask-demo/tracker_09/README.md

 └── requirements.txt
 ```

-Review the code and run your application.
+Check the code for issues, then run your application.
 Do not forget to activate your Python virtual environment first!

 ```shell
 # Run the unit tests found in the `tests` directory using Coverage